quay/enhancements/enhancements/namespace-auto-pruning.md

 * User is able to provide a time based policy for auto-pruning tags within a namespace
 * User is able to provide a tag number based policy for auto-pruning tags within a namespace
-* User is able to specify whether tags go into the time machine or are immediately deleted
 * The correct tags are deleted when the policy is applied
 * Pruned tags are tracked via usage logs